NTB45/Kanon-Windows11-Guide/README.md

-# Kanon-Windows11-Guide
-A guide on how to run kanon on windows 11 with the voicepatch
+# Kanon-Windows11-GuideA guide on how to run kanon on windows 11 with the voicepatch

+## What is this guide
+for people that know their stuff, this is basically using WSL to install RLVM and pasting the game's files there then running it from RLVM on WSL

 ## Why am i doing this